rehive/docs/source/includes/_administration.md

 }
 ```

-Add the given permission to the permission group.
+Add the given permission to the group.

-#### Pagination

-The list is paginated and can be navigated via the `next` and `previous` fields or by setting a `page` parameter in the request URL.

 #### Endpoint